 For a full product description, please visit www.instadrysumpkit.com

 - A generously sized basin to increase the life of the pump it works with

 - A lid that allows for soil gas mitigation

 Unlike other sump basins on the market, the InstaDry® Sump Basin is generously sized and measures 14" deep x 16" wide and will hold 14 gallons.
 The larger and deeper basins require digging deep into the soil and often digging in to the water table itself, which will allow the sump pump to run continuously shortening its life.
 The depth of the InstaDry® Sump Basin does not require an extremely deep hole, keeping the basin and pump above the water table.
 The smaller mini basins and their limited water holding capacity often create a condition called "short cycling".
 Short cycling is when the pump turns on then off within seconds.
 This condition is due to the pump evacuating smaller amounts of water that it was designed for.

 The environment inside a crawl space presents a unique challenge for water control equipment.
 Unlike a basement, the crawl space sump basin does not have a layer of concrete to hold it in the ground under high water pressure conditions.
 Therefore many standard basement sump basins, used in a crawl space, are pushed out of the ground on the first occurrence of high water pressure.
 Once the basin is pushed out, it is rendered useless and will need to be moved to a new location.

-The lid of the InstaDry™ sump basin allows for soil gas mitigation.
-There are many soil gasses that can be present in the crawl space such as Radon, Methane and Acetone to name a few.
-Soil gas can be as harmless as an odor or as deadly as causing cancer.
-We recommend testing for soil gasses like Radon in EVERY HOME.
-If testing reveals there is no soil gas threat then a PVC stub can be used to fill the soil gas mitigation hole.
+The lid of the InstaDry® sump basin also allows for soil gas mitigation.
+There are many soil gasses that can be present in the crawl space such as Radon, Methane, and Acetone.
+Most soil gasses are relatively harmless, but there are a few that have been known to cause cancer, like Radon, and even death.
+It is recommended to test for soil gasses like Radon in EVERY HOME.
+If testing reveals there is no soil gas threat, then a mitigation cap can be used to seal the opening.